 Festivals celebrated at the Morgaon Ganpati Temple

-- Ganesh Jayanti or the festival that celebrates the birthday of Lord Ganesha sees thousands of devotees assembling in the temple premises.
+Ganesh Jayanti or the festival that celebrates the birthday of Lord Ganesha sees thousands of devotees assembling in the temple premises.

 Poojas and Rituals at Morgaon Ganpati

-- Alamkara pooja is a special ritual where devotees offer Apati leaves to the Lord on Vijaya Dashami.
+Devotees also perform Alamkara pooja which is a special ritual where they offer Apati leaves to the Lord on Vijaya Dashami.
 They also perform a ritual called as Abhyanga Snana every Saturday after the aarti at night.

 How to Reach: Road, Rail, and Air

-- By Air– For tourists planning to visit this auspicious shrine by flight, Pune airport is the nearest destination.
+Air– For tourists planning to visit this auspicious shrine by flight, Pune airport is the nearest destination.
 One can hire either private cabs or opt for bus services to reach the temple.

 Hotels near Morgaon Ganpati: Where to stay